trewknowledge/Hiring-Assignments/Front-End Developer/README.md

 First, download the design files located [here](https://github.com/trewknowledge/Hiring-Assignments/blob/master/Front-End%20Developer/Assets.zip).

-Within these two templates there are additional components such as modals, dropdowns, and accordions.
+Within the templates there are additional components such as modals, dropdowns, and accordions.
 You can write these components using jQuery and SASS.

 ## Challenge Completed?
 Please send us a link to your GitHub repository where we can download your website.